VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   This means that the maximum memory usage and CPU usage a single query can use at `vmstorage` is proportional to `-search.maxUniqueTimeseries`.
   By default, `vmstorage` calculates this limit automatically based on the available memory and the maximum number of concurrent read requests (see `-search.maxConcurrentRequests`).
   The calculated limit will be printed during process start-up logs and exposed as `vm_search_max_unique_timeseries` metric.
 - `-search.maxUniqueTimeseries` at `vmselect` adjusts the limit with the same name at `vmstorage`.
-The vmstorage limit can be adjusted only to **lower value** and can't exceed it.
+The limit cannot exceed the value set in vmstorage if the `-search.maxUniqueTimeseries` flag is explicitly defined there.
 By default, vmselect doesn't apply limit adjustments.
 - `-search.maxQueryDuration` at `vmselect` limits the duration of a single query.
 If the query takes longer than the given duration, then it is canceled.
   This allows saving CPU and RAM at `vmselect` and `vmstorage` when executing unexpectedly heavy queries.
   The limit can be overridden to a smaller value by passing `timeout` GET parameter.